Appointments

 If you cannot keep your appointment, please let the surgery know as soon as possible so that it can be re-allocated to someone else.
 On average 4% of all our GPs and Nurse appointments are not attended by the patient.
 Over the course of a year this amounts to a significant number of wasted appointments and contributes greatly to waiting times to see your GP or nurse.

-You can also complete our appointment cancellation notification request form.
+- Complete our appointment cancellation notification request form.
 This can only be used if your appointment has been arranged for more than 24 hours in advance (excluding weekends and public holidays).
-You can also text to cancel your appointment.

 If you need help with your appointment